PipedreamHQ/docs/docs/notebook/destinations/snowflake/README.md

 ```

 If there were no errors ingesting the files, the `ERROR_COUNT` will be 0 and each of the the `FIRST_ERROR*` columns should hold a value of `NULL`.
 Otherwise, you'll see some values here, and may be able to tell what errors Snowpipe encountered on ingestion.

+## Pricing

+Pipedream is [free](/pricing/) to use for delivering data to Snowflake, but you'll incur costs in Snowflake for the data you store there, and for the [Snowpipe streaming service](https://docs.snowflake.net/manuals/user-guide/data-load-snowpipe-billing.html) we use to send data to your Snowflake account.

 <Footer />